computational-psychology/hrl/docs/templates/templates-intro.md

 screen.
 [`examples/templates/show_maxmin.py`](https://github.com/computational-psychology/hrl/blob/master/examples/templates/show_maxmin.py)
-displays a folder of stimulus images one at a time on the experimental monitor, labelled with their minimum and maximum values, so you can check size, position and whether anything clips.
+displays a folder of stimulus images one at a time on the experimental monitor, labeled with their minimum and maximum values, so you can check size, position and whether anything clips.
 The
 [show stimuli](../useful-examples/show-stimuli) example is the same idea for stimuli you generate in code, and `asymmetric_matching/experiment/show_stimuli.py`